Librela: What we know and don’t know

 When is Librela indicated?

 According to recent pain management guidelines, Librela can be considered a first-line option for managing OA pain in dogs (Gruen, Monteiro).
-However, it is crucial that before using Librela veterinarians (1) establish that the pain being treated is due to osteoarthritis and not a condition that should be treated another way (such as a CCL injury for which surgery remains the recommendation), and (2) determine that Librela is the appropriate treatment for the individual dog in front of them.
+However, before using Librela veterinarians should (1) establish that the pain being treated is due to osteoarthritis and not a condition that should be treated another way (such as a CCL injury for which surgery remains the recommendation), and (2) determine that Librela is the appropriate treatment for the individual dog in front of them.
 While guidelines are a good place to turn for expert opinion, it remains up to the individual veterinarian to determine what the best therapy for each patient with OA pain is.
 Veterinarians should weigh the risks and benefits of every potential treatment (because no medication is without potential side effects), consider the available evidence, utilize clinical reasoning, and have open and honest conversations with pet owners about the recommended treatment plan.

 Librela was approved for use in dogs with OA pain.
 There are many dogs for which Librela may be a great option, and since its release, there have been many dogs for which Librela has provided exceptional pain control and improvement in their quality of life.
-But, Librela nor NSAIDs are meant to be prescribed without first establishing a diagnosis.
+But, Librela (nor NSAIDs) are meant to be prescribed without first establishing a diagnosis.
 It is important that a complete physical and orthopedic exam is performed and a diagnosis of OA induced pain is established prior to starting Librela.

 Librela is not indicated to treat CCL disease; surgical stabilization of the stifle remains the first line recommendation for this condition.
 Librela has not been studied in dogs with CCL disease or following surgery and use post-operatively is not indicated.